CSVADFall25/CSVAD25_examples/motion/README.md

 ## Credits

-- Inspired by "The Nature of Code" by Daniel Shiffman
+- Some examples inspired by "The Nature of Code" by Daniel Shiffman
-- Developed for CSVAD25 course by pixelmaid
+- Developed for CSVAD25 course

----
-Feel free to explore, modify, and use these examples for learning or creative projects!